Saturday, December 12, 2015

 Teaching reluctant and struggling learners

-I have spent a lot of time thinking about the discussion in a forum under ‘Literacy for Reluctant and Struggling Readers’ in Linkedin and have tried to figure out if any suggestions there can help to ease the confusion of dyslexic students.
+I have spent a lot of time thinking about the discussion in a forum under ‘Literacy for Reluctant and Struggling Readers’ on LinkedIn and have tried to figure out if any suggestions there that can help to ease the confusion of dyslexic students.
 At the end of the day I still feel that dyslexic students will be confused and will ask me just as many questions as they have asked me.

 Thursday, March 19, 2015

-Teachers teach us the sounds/phonemes of the alphabets as: A apple, B bed, C cat, D dog E elephant and so on.
+Teachers teach us the sounds/phonemes of the alphabet as: A apple, B bed, C cat, D dog E elephant and so on.
 Everyone will and can learn this with no problem at all.

 Wednesday, March 18, 2015